What makes HCL DIFFERENT?

 Our 3 core values

 At HCL, we place enormous significance on our core values and we are committed to practicing them in our day-to-day interactions with employees and clients.
 These values continue to play a pivotal role in setting our organizational direction, and in conjunction with our mission and vision, they have helped form our identity and culture.
-Our core values also guide our decision making and separate us from our competition.
+Our value centric ideals guide us in our decision making processes and separate us from our competition.

 But while our core values are enduring, we do re-evaluate their relevance and impact in the wake of significant societal, economic, or industrial developments.
-Yet, regardless of the peripheral changes, our core values continue to reflect a commitment to doing business and achieving our success ethically.
+Yet, regardless of the peripheral changes, our core values continue to reflect a commitment to doing business and achieving our success ethically, thereby maintaining both trust and transparency.

 There are three core values which were crucial in getting us where we are today.